AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/computer-science/2020-06-06-the-binary-number-system.md

 Generalizing things once again, if we have an $$\text{N}$$-bit system, the smallest representable signed int is $$-2^{\text{N}-1}$$.

-## Basic Binary Arithmetic
+## Basic Arithmetic in the Binary Number System

-Spoiler: Adding, subtracting, multiplying, and dividing numbers in binary is **exactly the same** as it is in the decimal number system!
+Spoiler: Adding, subtracting, multiplying, and dividing numbers in the binary number system is **exactly the same** as it is in decimal!

 ### Adding Binary Numbers

-We'll first revisit what we learned in elementary school for decimal numbers and then consider the case of binary.
+We'll first revisit what we learned in elementary school for decimal numbers and then look at how to add two binary numbers.

 To add two numbers in the decimal number system, you stack them on top of one another visually and work your way from right to left, adding two digits and "carrying the one" as needed.